 Take a quick look at the impact of our initiatives across the country.

-PwC India Foundation's projects and pro bono initiatives are implemented across 15 locations in India and Nepal reaching out to high need areas.
+PwC India Foundation's projects and pro bono initiatives are implemented in high need areas across 35 locations across India and Nepal.

 Water, Sanitation and

 Through our education related initiatives, we're committed to making a positive and lasting impact in our communities.
 Providing non-formal education to underprivileged children, awarding scholarships to deserving candidates, mentoring students to complete their secondary and higher secondary education through bridge schools, linking students with apt career choices, developing leadership capacities in school children, and providing after school learning support, all form part of our work.
 Given our strong belief in inclusion, our education programmes include rehabilitation programmes for differently abled children.